 Kraken said it has been working with industry partners and law enforcement on what it describes as a broader insider recruitment campaign targeting companies across crypto, gaming and telecommunications.
 The exchange said it believes there is sufficient evidence to identify and arrest those responsible for the extortion attempt.

 Insider threats are a particularly difficult attack surface for crypto exchanges because they bypass technical security measures entirely.
 Unlike smart contract exploits or wallet vulnerabilities, insider access relies on compromised or recruited employees who already have legitimate system access, making early detection dependent on behavioral monitoring and internal tip lines rather than perimeter defenses.
+The pattern of cryptoโs biggest security problem moving away from code and toward people is now well-documented across the industry.

 Kraken is not the only firm dealing with related issues this week.
 Galaxy Digital, the digital asset firm founded by Mike Novogratz, said it recently contained a cybersecurity incident involving unauthorized access to an isolated development workspace.
 Galaxy confirmed that no client funds or account data were accessed or at risk.